Université de Moncton: Campuses

 The university is divided into three campuses:

-The Moncton Campus is home to more than 70% of the students and offers all programs, except for Forestry (offered in Edmundston) and Information Management and Sustainable Development and Coastal Zone (offered in Shippagan).
+The Moncton Campus is home to more than 70% of the students and offers all programs, except for some programs that are only available at the Edmundston and Shippagan Campuses.
 Located in the north of the city, the Moncton Campus includes some twenty pavilions, the CEPS Louis-J.-Robichaud sports center, the J.-Louis-Lévesque arena, the Musée acadien, the Louise-et-Ruben-Cohen Art Gallery, and several residences and apartments to meet the needs of students (rooms, studios, and university apartments).

 The Campus Universitaire d'Edmundston, in Edmundston (Edmundston Campus) is built on an elevated area of the downtown core, near the Trans-Canada Highway.
-It has four pavilions, a student center and a residence with the capacity to house nearly 90 students.
-It welcomes more than 375 students.
+It has four pavilions, a student center and a residence.
 The Pavillon sportif d'Edmundston is located on the campus grounds and includes a swimming pool, a climbing wall, different gymnasiums and more.
 A 2,400-seat amphitheatre used for field hockey and shows is also located next to the Pavillon sportif.
 Outside, there is a six-lane athletic field with bleachers.

 The Shippagan Campus is located in northeastern New Brunswick.
 It includes four pavilions: the Irène-Léger Pavilion, the Bibliothèque, Sciences et technologies Pavilion, the Zone côtière Pavilion and the Armand-Caron Sports Pavilion.
 It also has the Institut de recherche sur les zones côtières VALORĒS, and four university housing buildings.
 The Shippagan regional pool is attached to the Armand-Caron Sports Pavilion.
-The campus is home to over 500 students.

 Faculties

-The Université de Moncton has more than 200 programs:
+The Université de Moncton offers nearly 198 programs: